Skip to main content

 10 tips on how to experience the future in Berlin today

-Like all large metropolises, Berlin must face the great challenges of our time.
-Sustainability and climate protection will also play an increasingly important role when it comes to travel.
-Discover with us already established projects and visit places where impulses are set and innovative concepts are developed.
+Like all major cities, Berlin must face the major challenges of our time.
+Join us in discovering established projects and visiting places where new ideas are being generated and innovative concepts developed.

 Tip 1: Futurium Berlin – And how do you see the future?